m3y/export-kubecfg/README.md

 # Export kubernetes configuration

 ## Overview
-This function exports settings for service users to use kubectl
+This is a kubectl plugin that exports config to use kubectl as a service user.

 ## Install
 - Execute the folloing command. (path is an example.)